TanaRuin/DT-Final-Project-Word-/README.md

 # DT-Final-Project-Word-Frequenzy-Analyzer

-A word freqeuncy analyzer made using Java with 2 different data structures [HashMap, TreeMap]
+A word frequency analyzer made using Java with 2 different data structures [HashMap, TreeMap] and comparing the time complexity

 Created by:

-Vammy Johannis Jiang -
+Vammy Johannis Jiang - 2702368122

 Samuel James Setaidi - 2702357876